FAQ

 Q. Is there an online forum so that I can ask other past participants what to expect, expenses, things to do, etc?

-At one time we had an online forum but it wasn’t used to its full potential so we took it down a couple of years ago.
+A. At one time we had an online forum but it wasn’t used to its full potential so we took it down several years ago.
 The best place to ask the “veterans” questions is on our Facebook page.
 Some participants have been on this event from the beginning so they’ll answer any question you can throw at them because they’ve probably either experienced it themselves or have witnessed it in action!

 Q. Will I be able to keep up with the group?
 Whats the average speed that you run on the river?